A Real Life Story - The Heritage that made modern Medway

 Illustrious Royal Engineers include Lord Kitchener and General Gordon.
 Bishop Gundulf is considered to be one of the first Royal Engineers, having built the White Tower of London, Rochester Cathedral.

-World beating mud from the River Medway was prized as an essential ingredient in the highest quality cement, with the River Medway providing a direct, fast transport link to London.
-Flat bottomed barges, the lorries of the river, carried these bulky building materials, which helped to build Victorian London.
+World beating mud from the River Medway was prized as an essential ingredient in the highest quality cement, with the River Medway providing a direct and fast transport link to London.
+Flat bottomed barges, the lorries of the river, carried these bulky building materials which helped to build Victorian London.